Malaval-Ren/scbeditor2/Documents/manual.md

 **Change pallet line number** button
   Modify **Pallet line** by using the **Pallet line** value, set a new **SCB** value.

-**4 blue arrows** button
-  To move the cursors simply, like the mouse.

 **Histogram**
   Display the number of colors are used in a line.